Graph potentials and topological quantum field theories: Topological quantum field theories from graph potentials

 \end{definition}

-The following lemma follows directly. \begin{lemma} For all~$t\in\bR$ we have that~$f_\epsilon(x,y,z;t)\in\LT^{\otimes3}$.
+The following lemma follows directly. \begin{lemma} For all~$t\in\bC$ we have that~$f_\epsilon(x,y,z;t)\in\LT^{\otimes3}$.
 It is moreover symmetric in~$x,y,z$. \end{lemma}

-Finally, as observed above, we have translated between an additive and a multiplicative form of the WDVV equation, and hence by \cref{subsection:elementary-transformations} we obtain the following \begin{proposition} For all~$t\in\bR$ we have that~$f_\epsilon(x,y,z;t)$ satisfies the WDVV equation. \end{proposition}
+Finally, as observed above, we have translated between an additive and a multiplicative form of the associativity equation, and hence by \cref{subsection:elementary-transformations} we obtain the following \begin{proposition} For all~$t\in\bC$ we have that~$f_\epsilon(x,y,z;t)$ satisfies the associativity equation. \end{proposition}

-We now come to the essential construction. \begin{construction} Let~$t\in\bR$.
+We now come to the essential construction. \begin{construction} Let~$t\in\bC$.
 The \emph{graph potential field theory}~$\rZ^{\mathrm{gp}}(t)$ {Z@$\rZ^{\mathrm{gp}}(t)$} for~$t$ is defined as follows.

 Let~$\Sigma_{0,3;\epsilon_1,\epsilon_{2},\epsilon_{3}}$ be a pair of pants, and $\epsilon_1,\epsilon_2, \epsilon_3$ denote the orientation of the three boundary circles.
 Let~$\graph$ be the trivalent graph on one vertex and three oriented half-edges which is dual to the pair of pants.
 Then we define the partition function as